tiepdotme/marabesi.com/_posts/2017-05-31-laravel-custom-validator.md

 }
 ```

-The goodness about that is if any rule fails, Laravel will return a response with all errors that occurred within the
+The goodness about that is if any rule fails, Laravel will return a response with all errors that occurred within the messages.
-messages.

-Though if common to have custom rules to be applied when submitting data to any application.
+Though, it is common to have custom rules when submitting data to any application.

-For that Laravel provide us with a simple and powerful interface, the first thing is to extend the Validator class
-from Laravel framework.
+For that Laravel provide us with a simple and powerful interface, the first thing is to extend the Validator class from Laravel framework.

+## Creating a custom validator class

+The first thing is to create new class and extends the Laravel Validator
+(a custom validator is a class anywhere in your project).

+The second thing to have a look, is the convention name of each method.
+You must use the *validate* prefix, this is a way to tell Laravel that this method can be used to validate data.

+The Laravel Framework itself uses this approach, the class [Validator](https://laravel.com/api/5.2/Illuminate/Validation/Validator.html) brings the core validation from the Framework such as: required, between a value, min value, max value and so on.

 ```php
 <?php